New York State Route 42: Monticello and Kiamesha Lake

 Continuing north of Forestburgh Pond, NY 42 bends northeast as a two-lane field road, passing through the hamlet of Forestburgh, north of Merriewold Lake.
 In the hamlet, NY 42 passes several residences on the southern end and in downtown, where CR 108 (St. Josephs Road) intersects.
 After bending northeast alongside some residences, NY 42 comes near St. Josephs Lake in the town of Thompson.
 In Thompson, NY 42 continues northward as a two-lane residential roadway, passing east of Wildwood Lake and to the west of Monticello Airport, which is accessible via Cantrell Road.
 After Cantrell Road, NY 42 bends northwest, varying as a two-lane residential and rural roadway through Thompson.
 The route bends northeast once again, returning to its residential state as it intersects with CR 45 and CR 45A (Sackett Lake Road).
-After crossing under power lines, NY 42 enters the village of Monticello.
+After crossing under power lines, it enters the village of Monticello.

 In Monticello, NY 42 gains the moniker of Forestburgh Road, passing through a large residential section of the village.
 After passing Monticello High School, the route bends northeast, entering downtown Monticello.
 The route becomes commercial just before an intersecting with Broadway, where NY 42 turns east onto Broadway and crosses through town as a four-lane main commercial street.
 A block after intersecting with the village continuation of CR 102 (St. John Street), NY 42 abandons Broadway for Pleasant Street, another two-lane commercial street through downtown Monticello.
 After an intersection with Rock Ridge Avenue, NY 42 enters an interchange with NY 17 (the Quickway; exit 105).
 The Pleasant Street moniker is dropped after the cloverleaf interchange, as NY 42 returns into the town of Thompson.

 In Thompson, NY 42 continues north, intersecting with the southern terminus of CR 103 (Anawana Lake Road).
 NY 42 passes west of Thompson Square Mall as it bends north into the area of Kiamesha Lake.
 After bending south through the valley, NY 42 intersects with Concord Road and becomes a lakeside roadway alongside the western shore of Kiamesha Lake, soon bending northeast into the hamlet of Kiamesha Lake.
 Through Kiamesha Lake, the route is a two-lane shore roadway, with residences running along the northern side.
 After bending to the northern end to the lake, NY 42 intersects with CR 109 (Kiamesha Lake Road).
 Crossing northeast from Kiamesha Lake, NY 42 winds its way through the town of Thompson.